 Every time I visit Japan, Aya’s parents always ask if there is anything specific I’d like to do or try.
 They have done an excellent job at showing me Japan beginning from my very first trip fifteen years ago.
 I’ve tried all of the most popular Japanese foods, and even some of the not so popular ones.
 I’ve seen the scenic sights and the city sights.
 I’ve gone to the hot springs, and sang karaoke.
 I even saw my favorite enka singer in concert!
-After all that, it still seemed like I had a list of things I’ve read about I wanted to try.
+After all that, it still seemed like I had a list of things that I wanted to try.
 During our previous trip, I requested the KFC Christmas chicken dinner (it’s a big deal there).
 But now, it’s getting harder to find things I haven’t tried yet.
 That was until I discovered matcha.

 Happy New Year!
 It’s still January, right?
 Oh, it’s February already?
 MID FEBRUARY!?